|

 The City is owned and operated by the Triple Aught Foundation, a nonprofit organization based in Nevada.
 Work on the City has been aided over the last fifty years by organizational and financial support from institutions around the country, including the Crystal Bridges Museum of American Art, Bentonville, Arkansas; Glenstone Museum, Potomac, Maryland; Lannan Foundation, New Mexico; the Los Angeles County Museum of Art, Los Angeles, California; and the Museum of Modern Art, New York.
 Many private individuals have also contributed their money and time.

-Visitors will be accommodated on a first come, first serve basis and reservation requests will close January 31st, 2024.
-Only short daytrips will be possible for a maximum of six visitors ages 16 and over, with prior reservations only, and only in favorable weather.
-Upon arrival to City, visitors will have approximately 3 hours to tour the 1.5 mile-long sculpture typically on foot.
+These all-day trips will be possible for a maximum of six visitors ages 16 and over, with prior reservations only, and only in favorable weather.
+Upon arrival to City, visitors will have approximately 3 hours to tour the 1.5-mile-long sculpture typically on foot.
 The City is on private property in rural terrain, and it has no habitable structures.
 Visiting without a pre-arranged visit is thus potentially dangerous, and it is strictly prohibited and is trespassing.
-The price of a visit is $150/adult, $100/student, and is free (but with reservations still required) for residents of Lincoln, Nye, and White Pine, Nevada, counties and Nevada students and educators

-The Triple Aught Foundation thanks its generous supporters, listed alphabetically: David C. Bohnett, David Booth, Brown Foundation, Cashman Family Foundation, Crystal Bridges Museum of American Art, Mrs. Nancy Daly, Dia Art Foundation, Suzanne Deal Booth, Virginia Dwan, Peter Freeman, Larry Gagosian, Rachel and Ephraim Gildor, Glenstone, Michael Heizer, Jill and Peter Kraus, Lannan Foundation, Dana and Gregory Lee Family Foundation, Los Angeles County Museum of Art, the Lowry Family, Manzini Charitable Fund, The Maurice and Paul Marciano Art Foundation, Paul Marciano Foundation, McCormick Foundation (Chicago), Celeste and Anthony Meier, The Menil Foundation, Inc., Cynthia and Forrest Miller, Jarl and Pamela Mohn, The Mohn Family Trust, Miuccia Prada and Patrizio Bertelli, Presidents of the Prada Fondazione Prada, Milan, Louise and Leonard Riggio, Touli and Neil Rimer, Katheine Ross and Michael Govan, Kelly Schoeffel &Matt Murphy, SOM, Ann G. Tenenbaum, Alice and Thomas Tisch, Barbara and Charlie Wright, Elaine P. Wynn & Family Foundation and those who wish to remain anonymous.
+The Triple Aught Foundation thanks its generous supporters, listed alphabetically: David C. Bohnett, David Booth, Brown Foundation, Cashman Family Foundation, Crystal Bridges Museum of American Art, Mrs. Nancy Daly, Dia Art Foundation, Suzanne Deal Booth, Virginia Dwan, Peter Freeman, Larry Gagosian, Rachel and Ephraim Gildor, Glenstone, Michael Heizer, Jill and Peter Kraus, Lannan Foundation, Dana and Gregory Lee Family Foundation, Los Angeles County Museum of Art, the Lowry Family, Manzini Charitable Fund, The Maurice and Paul Marciano Art Foundation, Paul Marciano Foundation, McCormick Foundation (Chicago), Celeste and Anthony Meier, The Menil Foundation, Inc., Cynthia and Forrest Miller, Jarl and Pamela Mohn, The Mohn Family Trust, Miuccia Prada and Patrizio Bertelli, Presidents of the Prada Fondazione Prada, Milan, Louise and Leonard Riggio, Touli and Neil Rimer, Katherine Ross and Michael Govan, Kelly Schoeffel & Matt Murphy, SOM, Ann G. Tenenbaum, Alice and Thomas Tisch, Alice L. Walton Foundation, Barbara and Charlie Wright, Elaine P. Wynn & Family Foundation and those who wish to remain anonymous.

-For the press, please download here or reach out to: press@tripleaughtfoundation.org.
+For the press, please contact: press@tripleaughtfoundation.org.

 All other inquiries: info@tripleaughtfoundation.org.
 Please note that reservations cannot be made via email.